suzushin7/chomoji-count/README.md

 1. On the web page where you want to count characters, click on "Chomoji Count" in your bookmark bar
 2. Select text on the page
-3. A popup will appear in the bottom right corner displaying the character counts
+3. A popup will appear below your mouse cursor displaying the character counts
 4. When you select different text, the counts will automatically update
+5. When you clear the selection, the popup will automatically hide

 ### Notes